-The Light Show for the 125th Anniversary of the Rensselaer Student Union was the largest and most exciting show I've yet taken on.
-With this project I was given a great deal of creative freedom and a budget of $5,000 - I had been noticed by the Director of the Union for my work on weR BRIGHT.
+The Light Show for the 125th Anniversary of the Rensselaer Student Union was an ambitious, large scale spectacle experience for the RPI campus community.
+With this project I was given a great deal of creative freedom and a budget of $5,000 - I had been noticed by the Director of the Union for my work on another campus celebration.
 I began work on the project over the summer of 2015.

-By the start of the 2015 school year, I'd assembled my team of technical collaborators and had gotten in touch with Phillips Lighting, who helped me find a Varilite dealer near RPI to rent lights from.
-We ran test after test and met with different groups on campus to arrange for whatever support we needed.
+By the start of the 2015 school year, I'd assembled my team of technical collaborators and had gotten in touch with Phillips Lighting, who helped me find rentals.
+We ran nightly tests and met with different groups on campus to arrange for whatever support we needed.
 Finally, I helped kick off the ad campaign and wrote out all the sequences for the show.

 I reasoned that the best way to advertise our big show was to give proof of its quality with some smaller ones, so we ran five-minute shows nightly for two weeks leading up to the final show at the Gala.
 The video you see above is of the Gala Show from November 14th.